-- After 4 hours: a great deal of the collagen from the pig's trotters has converted to gelatin, creating a broth that remains as a loose gel even at room temperature.
+- After four hours: A great deal of the collagen from the pig's trotters has converted to gelatin, creating a broth that remains as a loose gel even at room temperature.
 Right on cue, the broth also starts to look opaque.
 At this point, you can't see anything beyond the top half-inch of liquid.
 The aroma is rich and deep, but the broth is also quite dark, which is a little troublesome—pale off-white is what we're after.

 So far, I think the theory of gelatin helping to suspend cloudy particulate matter is a sound one, but I had a much bigger problem on my hands: